Extension Specialist – Plant Pathology

 As a plant pathologist and Extension specialist at West Virginia University, Rahman

-Early diagnosis of pest problems remains at the cornerstone of his adaptive and
+pest management.
+Early diagnosis of pest problems remains at the cornerstone of

 His research is driven by the urgency of solving growers’ problems within a real-world